Average Start a Food Truck Price in Champaign

 Staffing Reality

-Hiring in Champaign means navigating a more relaxed labor market where service providers compete on price as much as reputation.
+Hiring in Champaign means navigating a more relaxed labor market where businesses compete on price as much as reputation.
 Labor costs are competitive — you can build a solid team at or below national benchmarks.
 But don't undercut too aggressively; low wages create turnover.
 Budget 25-35% of revenue for total labor costs.

 IL Tax & Regulatory Impact